fuzun/strobe-api/README.md

     int main()
     {
     ...
-	    StrobeAPI *strobe = new StrobeCore(1 /* Strobe Mode 1: Applies RENDER - BLACK sequence */, 0 /* Interval for phase switching.
-Use only if image retention occurs */);
+	    StrobeAPI *strobe = new StrobeCore(1 /* Strobe Mode 1: Applies RENDER - BLACK sequence, 2: RENDER - BLACK - BLACK, -2: BLACK - BLACK - RENDER*/, \
+	    0 /* Interval for phase switching in seconds.
+Use only if image retention occurs.
+Doesn't matter when StrobeMode is even. */, \
+	    true /* Built-in FPS calculation.
+Use false to disable */);
     ...
     }

     void SwapBuffers()